VOA Broadcasting in Georgian

 Two 15-minute radio programs, daily.
 They air on Georgian Public Radio, a nationwide FM network.
 In addition, the service maintains a web and mobile site, providing video packages on its YouTube channel and engaging the audience through Facebook and other social media platforms.

-VOA Georgian conducts exclusive interviews for IMEDI TV on NATO/EU, democratic institutions and U.S.-Georgia relations; weekly interactives with MAESTRO TV on breaking U.S. stories, life and people; and regular reports for GPBTV’s leading MOAMBE newscast highlighting U.S. developments and Georgia-related analysis.
+VOA Georgian conducts exclusive interviews for IMEDI TV on NATO/EU, democratic institutions and U.S.-Georgia relations; weekly interactives with MAESTRO TV and Ajara TV on breaking U.S. stories, life and people; and regular reports for GPBTV’s leading MOAMBE newscast highlighting U.S. developments and Georgia-related analysis.
 The service’s programming is also carried by 24 other regional stations (GARB).